trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 --->

+### Oct 7, 2019 \[Easy\] One-to-one Character Mapping
+---
+> **Question:** Determine whether there exists a one-to-one character mapping from one string s1 to another s2.
+>
+> For example, given s1 = 'abc' and s2 = 'bcd', return True since we can map a to b, b to c, and c to d.
+>
+> Given s1 = 'foo' and s2 = 'bar', return False since the o cannot map to two characters.

 ### Oct 6, 2019 \[Medium\] Number of Smaller Elements to the Right
 ---
 > **Question:** Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.